TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 # Autonomous Car
-<h3> The self driving car project is a miniature representation of  autonomous of vehicular transportation.
-With the ability to drive, navigate obstacles, modify pace to match surroundings, detect other vehicles and moving objects, the car demonstrates the future of transportation. </h3>
+<h3> The self driving car project is a miniature representation of autonomous vehicular transportation.
+With the ability to drive, navigate obstacles, modify pace to match surroundings, and detect moving objects, this car demonstrates the future of transportation. </h3>